BlenderCN-Org/blender_addons/README.md

 Activate it under Object category.

-Down under properties panel you can adjust the levels
+After ativate it the options can be found under the 3d view properties panel.

 What it do
 ---------